 Orzo Risotto

-Directions: In a saucepan, heat broth and keep it warm.
-In another pan, sauté onions and garlic in olive oil until soft.
-Add orzo and toast for a couple of minutes.
-Gradually add warm broth, one ladle at a time, stirring continuously until the orzo is tender and creamy.
-Stir in parmesan cheese before serving.
+Directions: Heat the broth and keep warm.
+In another pan, sauté onions and garlic in olive oil.
+Add orzo and toast for a minute.
+Then add warm broth one ladle at a time, stirring until absorbed and orzo is creamy.
+Stir in parmesan before serving.

 Baked Orzo with Chicken and Spinach